Calvert Cliffs Fossils: Shark Teeth and Miocene Fossils of Maryland

 Fossil Identifaction for the Calvert Cliffs of Maryland

-If you plan on collecting shark fossils or any other fossils at the cliffs, or need Calvert fossils identified, this is your place.
+If you plan on collecting shark teeth fossils or any other fossils at the cliffs, or need Calvert fossils identified, this is your place.

 click the image below to go to the fossils that can be found at Calvert Cliffs.